BitByLogics/Structures/README.md

 <div align="center">

-# 🏗️ Structures
+# Structures

-**Structures** is a flexible Minecraft plugin for creating and managing **custom structures** that can be **edited, copied, saved, and viewed** by players.
-It provides a robust interface for handling per-player structure displays, editing mechanics, and integrates with **PacketBlocks** for seamless client-side updates.
+Structures is a flexible Minecraft plugin for creating and managing custom structures that can be edited, copied, saved, and viewed by players.
+The structures are handled by [PacketBlocks](https://github.com/BitByLogics/PacketBlocks) which allows the structure to be shown/hidden to players individually, all client side.

 ![Issues](https://img.shields.io/github/issues-raw/BitByLogics/Structures)
 [![Stars](https://img.shields.io/github/stars/BitByLogics/Structures)](https://github.com/BitByLogics/Structures/stargazers)